umccr/infrastructure/README.md

 For more details please refer to the `assume-role` setup.

 ### modules
 Reusable Terraform modules that can be used across multiple stacks.
+If you want to create a new module, use the `skel` module as a template.

 ### stacks
 Each stack has it's own Terraform state and usually corresponds to a logical unit, like a service or piece of infrastructure like StackStorm.

+Use the `skel` stack as a template if you wish to create a new one from scratch.

 #### bastion
 Provisions global users, groups and assume policies specific to the AWS `bastion` account.